Quick Answer

 Here's the thing most guides don't tell you: proof of income is not one document.
 It's a category of documents, and the right ones depend entirely on your situation.
 A W-2 employee needs different paperwork than a freelance graphic designer, and both need different paperwork than a grad student on a stipend.
 This guide covers every common scenario with the specific documents landlords actually look for in 2026.

----What Landlords Actually Verify (And Why)
+What Landlords Actually Verify (And Why)

 Before diving into which documents to bring, it helps to understand what landlords are actually looking for.
 They're checking three things:

+- Income Amount.
 Can you cover the rent?
 Most properties use the 3× rent rule — your gross monthly income should be at least 3× the monthly rent.

+- Income Consistency.
 Is your income stable?
 Landlords want to see a pattern, not a one-time spike.
 Three months of consistent deposits beats one big deposit.

+- Income Legitimacy.
 Is it real?
 Documents need to be verifiable — real pay stubs from a real employer, real bank statements from a real institution.

 That's it.
 They're not judging your career choice or your income level — they're checking that the numbers add up and the pattern is reliable.
 If you can demonstrate those three things, you're in good shape regardless of how you earn money.